“I Said I Hate You!”… But That’s Not What I Meant.

 What Does Help Instead

-1. Regulate First, Teach Later
+1. Regulate First, Teach Later (aka- quit talking so much!)

 When your child is dysregulated, their brain is not available for lessons, logic, or apologies.